128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-none    Leave the current image alone. auto    Automatically set the image to match the carrier network.
+- none:    Leave the current image alone.
+- auto:    Automatically set the image to match the carrier network.

 ###### (1) string